majerugo/Fuzzer/README.md

 - `flag_format` : regex pattern to find the flag in the stack.
 For example:
     - `FLAG{[A-Za-z0-9_]+}` -> will search for strings that match this pattern in the stack.
     > Used only in string bug exploit for this moment.
+- `stack_range`: range of stack addresses to brute force for finding the eip.
+Default value is `-1,-1` which means no brute force.
+Use (0,0) to automatically detect stack range.
+For example:
+    - `0xffca0000-0xffff0000` -> will search in this address range.
+    > Used only in string bug exploit for this moment.
+- `text_range`: range of .text segment addresses to brute force for finding a suitable instruction to redirect execution flow.
+Default value is `-1,-1` which means no brute force.
+Use (0,0) to automatically detect .text segment range.
+For example:
+    - `0x08048000-0x08049000` -> will search in this address range.
+    > Used only in string bug exploit for this moment.
+- `timeout` : timeout value in seconds for receiving data from the target program.
+Default value is `5` seconds.
+    > Used only in binary mode for this moment.

 ### Options for format string bug exploit